machinelearningnuremberg/FSBO/README.md

 # FSBO

 **Few Shot Bayesian Optimization**
-This Repo contains the implementation of [FSBO]() applied to [HPO-B]() benchmark.
-Please download the data from the benchmark in order to reproduce results.
+This Repo contains the implementation of [FSBO](https://arxiv.org/abs/2101.07667) applied to [HPO-B](https://github.com/releaunifreiburg/HPO-B) benchmark.
+Please download the data from the benchmark data in order to reproduce results.

 ## Usage